 Do you apply just nitrogen in early spring?
 The best strategy is in fact to also apply early phosphate for both grazing and silage.
-Phosphate availability is reduced at low temperatures in spring and grass phosphate uptake in April and May can reach 0.6 kg per day.
+Phosphate availability is reduced at low temperatures in spring and In saturated fields phosphate availability will be further reduced.
+These conditions increase the solubility of soil iron and aluminium which in turn affect the availability of soil phosphate.
+Phosphate uptake by grass in April and May can reach 0.6 kg per day.
 At this rate of uptake the release of phosphate from the soil reserve is not sufficient, therefore mineral phosphate is necessary to top-up soil available phosphate to maximise yield and herbage phosphate concentration.

 Apply mineral phosphate in early spring to top-up shortfall of available phosphate from soil reserves

-On grazing farms, a portion of your total annual P requirement should be applied in early spring and have the lion’s share of it applied by April.
-A fresh P application boosts availability at a time when its natural availability is reduced by low soil temperatures in early spring and then by April and May, when grass growth is peaking, there is a very high demand for P.
+On grazing farms, a portion of your total annual phosphate requirement should be applied in early spring and have the lion’s share of it applied by April.
+A fresh phosphate application boosts availability at a time when its natural availability is reduced by low soil temperatures in early spring and then by April and May, when grass growth is peaking, there is a very high demand for phosphate.

 Typically the phosphate in fertiliser is 100% water soluble; this however creates its own problems.
 As soon as you apply water soluble phosphorus to a soil, this soluble phosphorus becomes slowly fixed by iron and aluminium.